-- 1. D. Economies of scale can be enjoyed due to the size of the project
+- 1. B. Economies of scale can be enjoyed due to the size of the project

 - 2. B. Bakers

-- 3. C. Relatively quick to produce
+- 3. D. Relatively quick to produce

-- 4. D. Distinctive quality and output
+- 4. A. Distinctive quality and output

 - 5. C. Labour intensity

 - 6. C. Production is capital-intensive

-- 7. B. Batch
+- 7. A. Batch

 - 8. B. Charnley's Hair Salon

-- 9. C. Unit costs
+- 9. A. Average costs

 - 10. B. Exclusivity

-- 11. A. Stockpiling of manufactured products
+- 11. C. Stockpiling of manufactured products

-- 12. D. Use of a highly skilled labour force
+- 12. C. Use of a highly skilled labour force

 - 13. C. Production processes broken down into units based around teams

-- 14. B. Cellular production
+- 14. A. Cellular production

-- 15. C. Employees work independently to avoid distractions
+- 15. B. Employees work independently to avoid distractions

-- 16. A. Interest rates fall
+- 16. B. Interest rates fall

-- 17. C. School reports
+- 17. D. School reports

-- 18. B. Resources that are not used in a cost-effective way
+- 18. D. Resources that are not used in a cost-effective way

-- 19. D. Whether the financial returns from the investment justifies the expenditure
+- 19. A. Whether the financial returns from the investment justifies the expenditure

-- 20. A. Steel manufacturing
+- 20. C. Steel manufacturing

 - 21. C. Printers and publishers

-- 22. C. Employing more workers
+- 22. B. Hiring more workers

-- 23. B. Investing in technology
+- 23. A. Investing in production technologies

 - 24. D. Using more labour-intensive production methods

-- 25. B. Specialization
+- 25. D. Specialization

-Unit 5.3 Lean production and quality management (HL Only)
+Lean production and quality management [HL Only]

-Quality assurance (QA) requires the implementation of processes and systems to make certain that quality standards are met to ensure customer satisfaction.
-QA is used by a business to give customers greater confidence in the quality of the products that they buy from the firm.
+Quality assurance (QA) requires the implementation of processes and systems to make certain that quality standards are met, thereby ensuring customer satisfaction.
+QA is used by a business to give customers greater confidence in the quality of the products that they buy from the organization.
 A firm that is able to meet QA standards will publicise this, usually with the use of international quality assurance trademarks, such as ISO 9000.